-TDA Global Cycling, through the TDA Foundation and its local partners and organizations, donates one bicycle for every full tour rider on the Tour d’Afrique and West Africa en Vélo.
+TDA Global Cycling, through the TDA Foundation and its local partners and organizations, donates one bicycle for every full tour rider on the Tour d’Afrique.
 In addition, every year riders on the Tour d’Afrique and some of our other tours raise funds for the TDA Foundation, which enables more bikes to be donated.
 These donations are typically made to rural and peri-urban community development and health care workers or to bicycle related charities in developing countries.

 The bikes make a major impact in terms of the abilities of grassroots humanitarian organizations to help communities and families in a wide range of activities, from improving access to basic health care and schools, to overcoming the impact of the HIV/AIDs epidemic, and developing local income generating activities.